-The experimentally measured size- and time-dependent evaporation of DOP is modeled well by KM-GAP as shown in Fig. 3, in which molecular diffusion distance for denuder loss is assumed to be the half-height of the chamber and $\alpha{\rm s,0,DOP}$ of 0.5.
-The modeled gas phase concentration of DOP is $\sim 10^9$ cm-3 mainly determined by the vapor pressure of DOP.
+The experimentally measured size- and time-dependent evaporation of DOP is modeled well by KM-GAP as shown in Fig. 3, in which the molecular diffusion distance for the denuder loss is assumed to be the half-height of the chamber and $\alpha{s,0,DOP}$ is taken to be 0.5.
+The modeled gas phase concentration of DOP is $\sim 10^9$ cm-3 and mainly determined by the vapor pressure of DOP.
 Due to turbulent mixing in the chamber, the actual molecular diffusion distance might be smaller (Crump and Seinfeld, 1981).
-For example, the data can be also reproduced with smaller diffusion distance of 1 mm and $\alpha{\rm s,0,DOP}$ of ~0.3, while variations of $au{d,DOP}$ showed practically no effect, which emphasizes the importance of mixing effects and chamber geometry.
+For example, the data can also be reproduced with a smaller diffusion distance of 1 mm and $\alpha{s,0,DOP}$ of $\sim$ 0.3, while variations of $\tau{d,DOP}$ in the range of $10^{-12}$ -1 s showed practically no effect.
+These findings emphasize the importance of mixing effects and chamber geometry.
 This information and related model sensitivity studies can be used to design and optimize further experiments for efficient probing of specific physical effects (e.g. experiments with variable chamber geometry to probe accommodation vs. mixing).

 For the above modeling the particle number concentration was kept constant at the initial concentration for simplicity.
 The sensitivity studies on particle number concentration showed that a particle loss of 20 % during the course of the experiments does not affect the evaporation behavior significantly.
-If the number concentration is decreased by factor of 10, however, the particles shrink faster by ~5 % because of lower gas phase concentration of DOP, suggesting that the particle number concentration also plays a role in such evaporation experiments.
-While traditional evaporation models may suffice to describe simple systems consisting of single components or liquid droplets, KM-GAP may provide further insight into the interplay of mass transport, phase transitions and chemical reactions in complex multi-component systems of variable composition and phase state such as (secondary) organic aerosols that undergo chemical aging and transformation (Cappa and Wilson, 2011; Pfrang et al., 2011).
+If the number concentration is decreased by a factor of 10, however, the particles shrink faster by $\sim$ 5 % because of the lower gas phase concentration of DOP, suggesting that the particle number concentration also plays a role in such evaporation experiments.
+While traditional evaporation models may suffice to describe simple systems consisting of single components or liquid droplets, KM-GAP may provide further insight into the interplay of mass transport, phase transitions and chemical reactions in complex multicomponent systems of variable composition and phase state such as (secondary) organic aerosols that undergo chemical aging and transformation (Cappa and Wilson, 2011; Pfrang et al., 2011).
 We intend to investigate the evaporation kinetics of (semi-)solid particles composed of multiple components in follow-up studies.